- Author: Gemma Miner

 Dear 4-H Volunteer,

-It's been a year, hasn't it?
-One year ago in April, we were all thinking hard about our capacity to deliver 4-H programming virtually.
-For some, the ask was too much given the realities of everyone suddenly at home: working, schooling and managing all the things.
+For some, the ask was too much given the realities of everyone still at home: working, schooling and managing all the things.
 We see you; we hear you.
-And we understand.

 Thank you for recognizing the look in the eyes of the youth that you serve that said how much they need you right now—and for responding in whatever way you could.